DOCUMENTARY FEATURES & HOURS

 “A spiny, puzzling, and highly entertaining film” – Salon

 What happens when a group of hairdressers from America travel to Kabul with the intention of telling Afghan women how to do hair and makeup?
-This engaging, optimistic documentary tracks a unique development project: a shiny new beauty school, funded in part by American beauty-industry mainstays, which sets out to teach the latest cutting, coloring, and perming techniques to practicing and aspiring Afghan hairdressers and beauticians.
-The Beauty Academy of Kabul offers a rare glimpse into Afghan women’s lives, and documents the poignant and often humorous process through which women with very different experiences of life come to learn about one another.
+Liz's first solo-directed documentary feature, filmed in Kabul in the relatively optimistic days 2003, tracks a unique development project: a shiny new beauty school, funded in part by American beauty-industry mainstays, which sets out to teach the latest cutting, coloring, and perming techniques to practicing and aspiring Afghan hairdressers and beauticians.
+Filmed with an all-women crew,The Beauty Academy of Kabul offered a rare glimpse into Afghan women’s lives, and documents the poignant and often humorous process through which women with very different experiences of life come to learn about one another.

 Premiered at the Tribeca Film Festival, garnered many international festival awards.